Roofing Contractor in Washington, WV

 Serving Washington and the Surrounding Area

 Of Washington's 586 occupied housing units, 61.8 percent are owner-occupied.
 Owner-occupancy matters.
 That share means more than one in three households rents, which can delay roof maintenance when the responsibility sits with a landlord rather than the person living under the roof, and it means owner-occupants carry the full cost of any deferred work with no shared budget to spread it across.
-Platinum Home Exteriors serves Washington as part of the Parkersburg, WV service area.
+Platinum Home Exteriors serves Washington as part of the Our Parkersburg, WV roofing services service area.

 At a median construction year of 1995, the typical Washington home is about 31 years old.
 That places the housing stock at the end of the rated service window for the asphalt shingles installed at construction.
 Seals fail first.
 Pipe boot sealants crack and pull away from the pipe collar at roughly 15 to 20 years, meaning any original boot on a Washington roof has been admitting water at that penetration for a decade or more.
 An in-person inspection is the only way to find that failure.